IamjustaOversizedKidddoo/CODE-NOIR/README.md

 Learning experiences can include:

-- Focused source-code excerpts
+* Focused source-code excerpts
-- Plain-English explanations
+* Plain-English explanations
-- Technical explanations
+* Technical explanations
-- Line-by-line explanations
+* Line-by-line walkthroughs
-- Concept breakdowns
+* Concept breakdowns
-- Prediction challenges
+* Prediction challenges
-- Active recall
+* Active recall
-- Mastery tracking
+* Mastery tracking

-The objective is not to expose more code.
+The objective isn't to expose more code.

-The objective is to make more of the code understandable.
+**It's to make more of the code understandable.**

 ---

-## 3. The Detective's Desk
+## 03 — The Detective's Desk

-The Detective's Desk is the conversational AI workspace.
+The conversational investigation workspace.

-Users can ask questions about the uploaded repository and continue the conversation naturally.
+Ask questions about the repository naturally:

-For example:

 ```text
 "Where does this application start?"